Working on salish : NEMO v3.6

 Clone the Repos

-Assuming that you are using SSH key authentication on Bitbucket (see Version Control), clone the NEMO-3.6-code, XIOS-2 (XML I/O Server), NEMO-forcing, and SS-run-sets repos into your workspace on /data/:
+Assuming that you are using SSH key authentication on GitHub (see Copy Your Public ssh Key to GitHub), clone the following repositories into your /data/$USER/MEOPAR/ workspace:

 cd /data/$USER/MEOPAR/